Towards language education programs that meet the linguistic needs of every student

 With the introduction of universal admissions, we have established the required language subjects and made changes to the language requirements.

-Previously, April entrants would study English through the English for Liberal Arts Program (ELA) and September entrants would enter the Japanese Language Programs (JLP) to study Japanese.
-These divisions in language requirements based on timing of enrolment have been abolished and new requirements based on the entrance examinations have been established.
+Previously, April entrants would study English through the English for Liberal Arts Program (ELA), and September entrants would start the Japanese Language Programs (JLP) to study Japanese.
+These divisions in language requirements based on the timing of enrolment have been abolished and new requirements based on the entrance examinations have been established.

 |Admissions||Languages program required for graduation|

 ICU Special Admissions

 Admissions for Recommendees